Skip to Content

 PROVENANCE

+Collected by Dr. Hugh S. Wyman (1858-1913), then by descent through the family, being part of a collection of Native American artifacts assembled by Dr. Hugh S. Wyman and his brother, Dr. Hal C. Wyman.
 Dr. Hugh S. Wyman was Assistant Surgeon stationed at Sitka, Alaska, aboard the U.S.S Pinta, serving alongside the eminent ethnographer and field collector George T. Emmons.
-Following his Navy commission, Wyman resided at Douglas Island and Juneau, AK, before establishing a medical practice in Olympia, Washington, in 1899.
+Following his Navy commission, Wyman resided at Douglas Island and Juneau, Alaska, before establishing a medical practice in Olympia, Washington, in 1899.

 RELATED EXAMPLES

-British Museum, London, UK, Cat.
-No. 1944.am.2.125 (the Beasley collection) – See: Allen Wardwell, Tangible Visions: Northwest Coast Indian Shamanism and its Art, New York: The Monacelli Press, 1996, pg.
+For two oystercatcher rattles attributed to Kadjisdu.axch II see: British Museum, London, UK, Cat.
+No. 1944.am.2.125 (The Beasley Collection) – See: Allen Wardwell, Tangible Visions: Northwest Coast Indian Shamanism and its Art, New York: The Monacelli Press, 1996, pg.
 262, fig. 398

-Museum of Anthropology and Ethnology, St. Petersburg, Russia, Cat.
-No. 211-2 – See: Ibid, pg.
-270, fig 411
+Museum of Anthropology and Ethnology, St. Petersburg, Russia, Inv.
+No. 211-2 – See: Ibid., pg.
+270, fig. 411

-For a guardian figure attributed to the same artist from Dry Bay, Alaska, collected by Emmons in 1893 see:
+For a guardian figure attributed to the artist from Dry Bay, Alaska, collected by Emmons in 1893 see:

-American Museum of Natural History, New York, Cat.
-No. E2208 – See: Ibid, pg.
+American Museum of Natural History, New York, NY, Inv.
+No. E2208 –See: Ibid., pg.
 313, fig. 470

 Very few names of Northwest Coast artists active in the late 18th century were ever recorded in the literature or oral histories.
 Remarkably, three surviving sources list one artist by the name Kadjisdu.axch II among the Tlingit of that time.
 Praised as 'The greatest carver of wood in the history of the Tlingit people' in a written narrative of his work on the Klukwan Whale House, this outstanding shaman's rattle is among the artist's most significant known works.
 Only recently coming to light from obscurity, the images and activities depicted are unlike any other rattle of its type; a unique vision composed on the back of an elegantly poised oystercatcher with an ivory beak.